abhigupta543/abg011.github.io/_posts/2019-12-17-Rabin-Karp-Algorithm.md

 title: "Rabin-Karp Algorithm"
 date: 2019-12-17
 ---
-## Rabin Karp Algorithm for Pattern Searching
+## Rabin-Karp Algorithm for Pattern Searching
 ### Problem
 Given a text txt[0..n-1] and a pattern pat[0..m-1], write a function search(char pat[], char txt[]) that prints all occurrences of pat[] in txt[].